List of England One Day International cricket records: Most career runs

 A run is the basic means of scoring in cricket.
 A run is scored when the batsman hits the ball with his bat and with his partner runs the length of 22 yards of the pitch.

 India's Sachin Tendulkar, with 18,246, has scored the most runs in ODIs, ahead of Kumar Sangakkara of Sri Lanka with 14,234 and Ricky Ponting of Australia with 13,704.
-Eoin Morgan (the previous captain of the England limited-overs team) is the leading English player on this list with 6,957 runs.
+Joe Root has scored the most runs for England.

 Fastest to multiples of 1000 runs

 Highest individual score

 The fourth ODI of the Sri Lanka's tour of India in 2014 saw Rohit Sharma score the highest Individual score.
-Jason Roy holds the English record when he scored 180 against Australia in the first ODI of the 2018 series.
+Ben Stokes holds the English record when he scored 182 against New Zealand in the third ODI of the 2023 series.

 Highest individual score – progression of record

 Highest career average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.